9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ```
 ::::

-Let\'s try this out on the row we picked from our photo, and see if we
+Let's try this out on the row we picked from our photo, and see if we
 get a sensible answer.

 ``` screen